hphelion/documentation/moonshot/manage.administration-dashboard.tasks-by-tab.md

 For information about how to use the documentation application, see the [Develop](/cloudos/develop) topic.

+<a href="#top" style="padding:14px 0px 14px 0px; text-decoration: none;"> Return to Top &#8593; </a>

 ### How to See All Domains

 The Domains window provides a convenient place for users who have permission to see a list of domains in the cloud.
 (Currently, the cloud contains one domain.)

-To learn whether you have permission, see [Administration Dashboard Tasks by Role](/cloudos/moonshot/manage/administration-dashboard/tasks-by-role/).
+To learn whether you have permission, see [Administration Dashboard Tasks by Role](/cloudos/manage/administration-dashboard/tasks-by-role/).

 To view all domains in the cloud: